alfadelta10010/COD-Lab/week9/README.md

 - Upload the five SystemVerilog programs written last lab class, in `.sv` format.
 The problem statements are as follows:
 	1. Write a SV program for Memory Access & Writeback Stage
 	2. Write a SV program for Data memory
+	3. Write a SV program for Control units
 - Ensure your code has comments for the statements
 - While submitting, you are required to make a Markdown file with the following contents.
 You are required to submit your observations in the same manner